Kripalu Recipe: Thai Three-Melon Soup

-The acid-alkaline (or acid-base) principle has been gaining ground in the scientific community as an important guideline for preventive health.
+The acid-alkaline (or acid-base) principle is considered an important guideline for preventive health.
 Maintaining a healthy acid-alkaline balance is thought to support bone health, reduce cancer risk, and decrease overall metabolic stress.
 The science behind the principle is complex, but simply stated: Your body performs best in a neutral to slightly alkaline pH.
 That pH is tightly controlled; your body works hard to stay in that range.
 One way to support a healthy acid-alkaline balance is to choose fewer animal proteins, dairy products, and sugars, while increasing alkaline-forming fruits and vegetables, such as these recipes.

 Pineapple, watermelon, cantaloupe, pumpkin seeds, and honeydew melon are among the most alkaline-forming foods available, as are limes.
 Carrots may give the body a little acid push, and salt is an acid producer, too (just a pinch is perfect), but tossed with so many powerful alkaline producers, the balance is on your preventive health side.